Paris International Model United Nations

 The Paris International Model United Nations (PIMUN) is an annual model United Nations (MUN) conference taking place in Paris, France.
-It is run by the students of 23 Parisian universities belonging to the Paris Intercollegiate United Nations Committee (CINUP).
+It is run by the students of 18 Parisian universities belonging to the Paris Intercollegiate United Nations Committee (CINUP) represented by a Presidency of CINUP and a Secretary of PIMUN.
 While PIMUN organizers indicate that it was formed in 2011, some evidence links its foundation to 2008, making it the oldest MUN conference in France.
 The participants of the conference are university students looking to debate and negotiate about international affairs and diplomacy.

 History

-The origins of PIMUN can be traced back to Sciences Po MUN 2007, the first documented instance of a model United Nations conference in France.
+The origins of PIMUN can be traced back to Sciences Po MUN 2007, the first documented instance of a Model United Nations conference in France.
 Held at Sciences Po in Paris in February 2007, the first conference simulated four committees.
 After the 2007 conference, in an interview given to the student newspaper of the university, the Secretary General of the conference first referred to the upcoming 2008 edition as the Paris International Model United Nations.
 The conference was held under the name of PIMUN at Sciences Po in 2008, 2009, 2010, and 2011.
 Officially, the conference claims to have existed since 2011.

 In 2012, the organizing team was enlarged to students from the Pantheon-Sorbonne University, and the Panthéon-Assas University, and the conference was hosted at the UNESCO headquarters.
 In 2013, students from HEC Paris, the Ecole polytechnique, the ENS, INALCO, ESCP Europe and ESSEC Business School joined the organizing team.
-Students from Paris-Panthéon-Assas University, Paris 1 Panthéon-Sorbonne University, Paris Dauphine University, the Catholic University of Paris, HEIP, ILERI and Sorbonne Nouvelle University are currently amongst the organizing team for the 2025 edition.
+Students from Paris-Panthéon-Assas University, Paris 1 Panthéon-Sorbonne University, Paris Dauphine University, the Catholic University of Paris, HEIP, ILERI and Sorbonne Nouvelle University were amongst the organizing team for the 2025 edition.

-For its 2024 edition, the conference was under the High Patronage of Mr Emmanuel Macron, President of the French Republic, under the Patronage of the French United Nations Association, and under the Patronage of the French Commission for the UNESCO.
+For its 2024 edition, the conference was under the High Patronage of Mr Emmanuel Macron, President of the French Republic, under the patronage of the French United Nations Association, and under the Patronage of the French Commission for the UNESCO.